mcanouil/awesome-quarto/README.md

 - [pointer](https://github.com/quarto-ext/pointer) - A Quarto extension that brings a very simple Reveal.js plugin that adds support for switching the cursor to a 'pointer' style element while presenting.
 - [social-embeds](https://github.com/sellorm/quarto-social-embeds) - A Quarto extension that provides shortcodes to embed content from across the web into HTML-based documents.
 - [Tutorial: Customizing Quarto Websites - Make your website stand out using SASS & CSS](https://ucsb-meds.github.io/customizing-quarto-websites/) - Slides by Samantha Csik about using SASS and CSS to customise HTM Quarto website (materials: <https://github.com/UCSB-MEDS/customizing-quarto-websites>)
+- [matrix BOT](https://github.com/rgomez90/matrix-bot) - A little bot for the [matrix-network](https://matrix.org/) that listens for some Quarto files and returns the PDF into the matrix channel.

 <!--lint enable awesome-list-item-->
 <!--lint enable double-link-->